ZaccWu/ZaccWu.github.io/_posts/2020-01-30-IEEE Fraud Detection 2 - Data Processing and Simplest Model.md

     Train: 590540 rows 434 columns.
     Test: 506691 rows 433 columns.

-We can see that the dataset is really large, so while processing the data we should take the efficiency of the methods into account.
+We can see that the dataset is relatively large, so while processing the data we should take the efficiency into account.

 ### 1.2 Reduce the Memory